osg-htc/networking/docs/perfsonar/installation.md

 <span class="twiki-macro STARTINCLUDE"></span>

 This page documents installing or upgrading **perfSONAR** for OSG and WLCG sites.
-In case this is the first time you're trying to install and integrate your perfSONAR into WLCG or OSG, please consult <https://twiki.opensciencegrid.org/bin/view/Documentation/PSMotivation> for an overview of perfSONAR.
+In case this is the first time you're trying to install and integrate your perfSONAR into WLCG or OSG, please consult <https://opensciencegrid.github.io/networking/perfsonar-in-osg/> for an overview of perfSONAR in OSG.

 For any questions or help with WLCG perfSONAR setup, please email `wlcg-perfsonar-support 'at' cern.ch` or open GGUS ticket for [WLCG perfSONAR Monitoring Support Unit](https://wiki.egi.eu/wiki/GGUS:WLCG_perfSONAR_FAQ).
 We strongly recommend anyone maintaining/using perfSONAR to join <https://lists.internet2.edu/sympa/subscribe/perfsonar-user> and <https://lists.internet2.edu/sympa/subscribe/perfsonar-announce>